-The forecast number of odmissions was developed using penetrotion analysis of lood and tourist markets.
-Potential markets were coloulated using population statistics, published data including data on county on where available lood authority leavel to the performance and or where available toom museum, level touriern performance, and on visitor behavioure including the GBDVS (Great Britain Day Visitor Survey).
+The forecast number of admissions was developed using penetration analysis of local and tousits markets.
+Potential markets were calculated using population statistics, published data including data on county can where available local authority was require performance and an where available local automasy level touriers performance, and an visitor behavioure including the GBDVS (Great Britain Day Visitar Survey).
 A penetration analysis of Survey).
-A penetration analysis these markets showed potential markets and assumptions were made on the number of repeat
+A penetration analysis of these markets showed potential markets and assumptions were made on the number of repeat visitors that each element might draw

-In total it was estimated that the site will amont over 235,000 visit per year.
-This would be made up of those amorted by the museum experience, those drawn to the play park and those drawn to a great new rafe in an interesting heritage setting
+In total it was estimated that the site will amout over 235,000 visit per year.
+This would be made up of those amacted by the mission experience, those drawn to the play park and those drawn to the great new cafe in an interesting heritage setting.